rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 affixes %ON versus %Om.
 Some dialects consistently mark all possessa with the %Om affix regardless of number or case of the possessum concerned, and hence there are writers who make no distinction at all for number in the possessa (especially speakers of the Sura and Insar dialects).
-Other dialects (especially the Alatyr' dialects) differentiate number in the nominative and genitive where the %Om specifically indicates singular while %ON is retained for default, i.e. nominative and genitive plural as well as other cases.
+Other dialects (especially the Alatyrʹ dialects) differentiate number in the nominative and genitive where the %Om specifically indicates singular while %ON is retained for default, i.e. nominative and genitive plural as well as other cases.
 A third